sizious/shenmue-translation-pack/Package/Dreamcast Test Environment/bin/docs/readme.txt

   it can't be directly read by nullDC.
 You must use a Virtual Drive like Alcohol 52%/120% or Daemon Tools and mount the "shentest.nrg" file on it.

+  If you have set the virtual drive settings in the application, the tool can auto-mount the generated image at the end of the process by checking the appropriate option.

-  To select the Virtual Drive on nullDC:
+  Alternatively, you can manullay select the Virtual Drive on nullDC:
     a.
 Run nullDC
     b.
 Select "File" > "Normal Boot"
     c.
 In the "Select Image File" dialog box, enter "X:\" where "X:" is the letter of the Virtual Drive.

+  After mounting the image, if the nullDC parameters are set, you can auto-start the emulation by checking the appropriate box in the main window.

   *****************************************************************************
   *           TO GIGABYTE MOTHERBOARD USERS WITH THE DES FEATURE:             *